3kh0/ext-remover/README.md

 Downgrading can be used for several exploits, to get to a version that does not have patches for certain exploits, such as LTBEEF, SH1MMER, or CryptoSmite.
 This is a built-in feature of ChromeOS.

 Please do note that depending on your `kernver=` you may not be able to downgrade to certain versions.
-More info is at the [Finding Kernver](#finding-kernver) section.
+More info can be found at the [Finding Kernver](#finding-kernver) section.

 ### Requirements
 - A USB thumb drive with at least 8GB of storage, however 16GB (or more) is recommended.